 This involves sitting in front of a light box first thing in the morning for

 Diet and exercise

-Depression is a serious condition that may need medical treatment.
-Anyone who experiences the symptoms of depression should seek medical advice.
+Alternatives to antidepressants include therapy, diet and exercise, and St. John’s wort.
+However, depression is a serious condition that may need medical treatment.
+Anyone who experiences the symptoms of depression should speak with a doctor.